Abdullah-Bashir/Abdullah-Bashir/README.md

 ## 🚀 **Current Projects**
 - **AI app**: An app with AI Apis itegrated with it so client can enhance its productivity.
 - **Next.js Blog App**: A dynamic blogging platform with role-based access and MongoDB integration.
-- **Portfolio Website**: A showcase of my MERN stack projects, skills, and experiences.

----

-Feel free to explore my repositories, and don’t hesitate to reach out for collaborations! 🚀